The Eternal Cylinder

 The Eternal Cylinder is an adventure-survival video game developed by ACE Team and published by Good Shepherd Entertainment.
 It was released in September 2021 for Microsoft Windows, PlayStation 4, and Xbox One, and was released for PlayStation 5 and Xbox Series X/S in October 2022.
-Players explore an open world.

 Gameplay

 The game is a third-person open world adventure game that puts the player in control of a small creature called a Trebhum.
 In its most basic form, the Trebhum is able to gather items with its trunk, run, jump, and roll to move faster, as well as spray water from its trunk or eject items from its inventory.

 As the game progresses, the Trebhum gains access to a collection of various mutations, which are triggered by various items that can be gathered from the environment.
 The mutations are classified according to body part, with the five classes being eye, leg, trunk, body and skin mutations, with all mutations of each part being mutually exclusive (save for the Third Eye mutation that overlaps with other eye mutations).
 As such, a Trebhum can have a maximum of six mutations each, with new mutations overwriting previous ones of the same body part.
 Trebhum can recruit new members by finding them in the overworld, hatching them from eggs, or recruiting them from Trebhum houses.
 A party of Trebhum can have different mutations with different abilities, with the number of maximum Trebhum being able to be upgraded at special Trebhum shrines, at the cost of "crystal dust" a form of currency that can be either found in dust form, or be processed from minerals by Trebhum with the Mineral Processor mutation.